Honda CBR650R 0-60 mph in only 3.30 Seconds

 The CBR600 was a machine that could grind hard on the weekend but remain practical and comfortable for that commute to work, or if you wanted to haul some luggage and even a passenger for some serious mile munching.

-The CBR600 was always willing participant.
-On top of this it was reliable and fun to ride, with a decent engine and good neutral handling that was well suited to new, and experienced riders.
+The CBR600 was always a willing participant.
+On top of this, it was reliable and fun to ride, with a decent engine and good neutral handling that was well-suited to new, and experienced riders.

-The New 600RR was not recognizable with the machine it replaced, both looks and ergonomically while being a high-performance machine in all areas.
+The New 600RR was not recognizable from the machine it replaced, both in looks and ergonomically while being a high-performance machine in all areas.

-In 2019 Honda saw a little sense in the view of many and put some of the original spark back into the CBR650F platform and unveiled the CB650R.
+In 2019 Honda saw a little sense in the view of many and put some of the original sparks back into the CBR650F platform and unveiled the CB650R.

 While still at around 10-15 hp down compared to say a CBR600 F4i and was a little porkier but that extra 50 cc and longer stroke motor made for a more effective engine under normal riding conditions.